 - overpronation, having a low arch, or uneven weight-bearing in the foot or tendon that makes the toe joint unstable

 There may also be a link between the use of high-heeled or narrow shoes and the growth of bunions.

 The classic symptom of a bunion is a bump that forms at the base of the big toe.
-These can also form at the base of the little toe - this is referred to as a "tailor's bunion" or bunionette.
+These can also form at the base of the little toe, known as a "tailor's bunion" or bunionette.

 Other symptoms of bunions may include:

-- Skin thickness at the base of the affected toe
+- increased skin thickness at the base of the affected toe

 Bunions begin as small lumps.
 They get worse over time, however, causing pain and making walking difficult.

-The presence of bunions can lead to other conditions developing.
+The presence of bunions can lead to other conditions.

 Wearing high-heeled or pointy-toed shoes can make bunion symptoms worse.

-- Hammertoe - abnormal bone bending which can lead to pain and pressure
+- hammertoe, where abnormal joint bending leads to pain and pressure

 A healthcare provider can use physical examination and X-rays to diagnose the presence of bunions.
 An X-ray will show the doctor how severe the bunion is and help them decide what the best treatment will be.

 The treatment of bunions depends on their severity.
-Bunions can often be treated with or without surgery.
+Bunions can often be treated without surgery.

 - Appropriately fitting footwear: Shoes that have sufficient space inside can relieve pressure on the toe.

-- Shoe inserts, also known as orthotics - shoe inserts relieve pressure on the toe.
+- Shoe inserts: Also known as orthotics, inserts relieve pressure on the toe.
 Orthotics are available for purchase online.

-- Avoiding activities that lead to bunion pain such as standing for a long period of time
+- Avoiding activities that increase pain: These include standing for a long period of time.

-- Cortisone injections - these can also relieve swelling, particularly in the fluid-filled pads that cushion the bones.
+- Cortisone injections: These can relieve swelling, particularly in the fluid-filled pads that cushion the bones.
 A doctor will advise about these.

 Some bunions may need to be treated with surgery.
 When bunions require surgery, doctors can use several different types of surgery.